hik8hik/hik8hik/README.md

 - 💬 Ask me about `Javascript`, `Python`, `nodejs`, `react`, `mongodb`, `fire...` or `express`.
 - 📫 How to reach me: `to be added`.
 - 😄 Pronouns: ...
-- ⚡ Fun fact: `Realy wish to have a boss`.
+- ⚡ Fun fact: `Realy wish to have a tough project`.